Rainy weather expected in Baku

 By Laman Ismayilova

-Changeable cloudy weather is expected in Baku on September 10.
-Short rain is predicted in some places in the evening.
-North-east wind will blow.
+Changeable cloudy weather awaits Bakuvians on September 12.
+It will be raining tomorrow in some places.
+Mild north-east wind will blow.

 Rainy weather is expected in country's regions.
-Showers are predicted in some places.
+Showers are predicted in some places at night and in the morning.
 Fog will be observed in some places in the morning.
 East wind will blow.

 The weather will be favorable for meteo-sensitive people.